hendriks73/ffsampledsp/README.md

 ## Build

-You can build this library locally on macOS or Windows.
+You can build this library locally on macOS, Windows, or Linux (Ubuntu is tested).
 When doing so, only the appropriate  native libraries are included in the "complete" jar.
 The GitHub-based build also adds native libraries for other platforms.